Learning to Lead - Virtual

 Session leaders include senior professors from Smith School of Business and knowledgeable experts from industry.
 These outstanding teachers are constantly in touch with today's business world through real-world business experience, Board memberships and their own consulting practices.

-Matthias has taught classes on Organizational Behaviour and Human Resource Management to undergraduate students, MBA students, and doctoral students.
-He has also served as a lecturer on leadership in executive education programs at the National University of Singapore and Harvard Business School Publishing.
-Prior to joining Smith School of Business, Matthias worked as an assistant professor at the National University of Singapore.
+Matthias has served as a lecturer on leadership in executive education programs at the National University of Singapore, China Europe International Business School (CEIBS) in Shanghai, Harvard Business School Publishing, and Smith School of Business.
+He recently spent one year at the China Europe International Business School (CEIBS) in Shanghai where he taught in CEIBS’ MBA and EMBA programs.
 Matthias completed his Ph.D. in Organizational Behaviour under the guidance of Prof. John R. Hollenbeck at Michigan State University.
 He also holds an MBA from the University of St. Gallen in Switzerland.
-Before embarking on his academic career, Matthias worked for Kienbaum Management Consultants as assistant to the CEO and consultant.
-In his work for Kienbaum, Matthias consulted organizations on Strategic HRM issues and on realigning / reorganizing their HRM.
+Before embarking on his academic career, Matthias worked in Human Capital Management Consulting.

 Sign up to be notified when new dates are posted.